 Cam works privately as a dietitian and exercise physiologist, runs team and individual exercise sessions and has a passion for improving outcomes for his clients with evidence based lifestyle medicine.

 Stephen Penman, MAppSc(Res), GC(Tert Teach Learn)

-Stephen Penman is Executive Director (CEO) of ASLM.
-He is also a PhD candidate at University of Western Sydney developing an online comprehensive lifestyle change program.
+Stephen Penman is Executive Director (CEO) of ASLM and the Lifestyle Medicine Foundation.
+He is also project lead for Open Health, a social enterprise developing a world first online comprehensive lifestyle change program.
 Previously, Stephen was CEO of the Australasian College of Nutritional and Environmental Medicine (ACNEM) from 2008 to 2013.
-From 2004 to 2008, while a Masters by Research candidate at RMIT University, Stephen conducted the widely regarded ‘Yoga in Australia’ study, assisted with research into the attitudes of General Practitioners and Nurses to complementary therapies and was also appointed inaugural Course Co-ordinator of ‘Wellness, Health Enhancement and Lifestyle Management’, an online course he delivered for three years both as an undergraduate elective and as a core unit in the Master of Wellness at RMIT.
+Prior to that between 2004 and 2008, while a Masters by Research candidate at RMIT University, Stephen conducted the widely regarded ‘Yoga in Australia’ study, assisted with research into the attitudes of General Practitioners and Nurses to complementary therapies and was also appointed inaugural Course Co-ordinator of ‘Wellness, Health Enhancement and Lifestyle Management’, an online course he delivered for three years both as an undergraduate elective and as a core unit in the Master of Wellness at RMIT.
 During this time he also served as Vice President and then President of Yoga Australia.
 Earlier in his career, Stephen was Royalties Manager, then I.T.
 Manager and then Financial Controller of an intellectual property licensing company.
 He brings a strong business, financial and information technology background, academic credentials in both research and online teaching and learning, and a passion for health and well-being to ASLM.

 Monique De Costa, BPhys